AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 ### 🧩 Step 1 — Create the PowerShell Script

-Create a PowerShell script (`Enable-AdvancedAudit.ps1`) with the following content:
+Create a PowerShell script (`Enable Audit Policies for LAPS monitoring.ps1`) with the following content:

 ```powershell
 $auditSettings = @(